 Answer: “Oh God, OK, OK.”

 I put the phone down and turned to survey the cluttered lounge of City Garden Lodge backpackers.
 What a place.
 A mecca for young yoga enthusiasts, there was a meditation tent in the garden and the kitchen floor was gritty with spilled lentils.
-And now here was that Spanish chap with the pony tail and the “large aura”.
+Now here was that Spanish chap with the pony tail and the self-identified ‘large aura’.
 He approached the whiteboard and wrote upon it:

 “Yellow electric human”City Garden Lodge, December 2007